 5 tips for paying off your credit card and avoiding interest charges

 1. Pay more than the minimum (if you can’t pay in full)

-The bottom line is to pay off your balance each month, but sometimes circumstances change and it isn’t always possible to pay down the full amount.
+The bottom line is to pay off your balance each month, but sometimes circumstances change and it isn’t always possible to pay off the full amount.
 If you are actively paying down credit card debts, try to pay more than just the minimum amount.
-This will help you get out of debt more quickly, and it will also reduce the amount of interest you get charged overtime.
+This will help you get out of debt more quickly, and it will also reduce the amount of interest you get charged over time.